XFACTORS: Disentangled Information Bottleneck via Contrastive Supervision: Methods

 \subsection{Theoretical foundations}

 \paragraph{The Information Bottleneck.} Let $p$ be a probability distribution on $\mathbb{R}^m$; $p$ is \emph{disentangled} if it can be factorized as:

-The objective is to obtain $K$ marginal distributions on $\mathbb{R}^{m_i}$ that are mutually independent.
+The objective in \cref{eq:factorized_distribution} is to obtain $K$ mutually independent marginal distributions on $\mathbb{R}^{m_i}$.
 Each marginal distribution may then capture a specific feature of the data.
 In this paper, we refer to such a feature as a \emph{factor of variation}, or simply a \textbf{factor}.
 Accordingly, the goal of disentangling a latent space is to learn a latent representation whose distribution factorizes into independent components, such that each marginal distribution corresponds to one factor.

 Let $X \subset \mathcal{X}$ denote our dataset, with $\mathcal{X}$ the pixel space and let $Y \subset \mathcal{Y}$ denote the associated factors.
 We denote $Z \subset \mathcal{Z}$ the set of representations obtained from $X$, with $\mathcal{Z}$ their embedding space.